cemkaan/docker-in-termux/README.md

 # Prerequisites
 Before proceeding with the installation, make sure you have the following prerequisites:
 - An Android device with Termux installed.
-You can download Termux from the [F-Droid](https://f-droid.org/packages/com.termux/) app store.
+You can download Termux from the [F-Droid](https://f-droid.org/packages/com.termux/) app store or github.
 - Stable internet connection.
+- Some easy way to write commands in terminal like remote access [SSH](https://wiki.termux.com/wiki/Remote_Access#Using_the_SSH_server)

 # Installation Steps
 Follow the steps below to install Docker in Termux: